infn-esc/sesame23/basic/environment.md

 ## Wi-Fi access

-TODO: which networks are available? eduroam?
+The `eduroam` network is available.
+In case your home institute is not part of the `eduroam` federation, ask the organization for an alternative access upon your arrival.

 ## SSH access to school computers

-You have been assigned a personal account, with a username of the form `studentNM`, where `NM` is a number between ?? and ??.
+You have been assigned a personal account, with a username of the form `studentN`, where `N` is a number between 85 and 103.
 You should have received a mail from _sysop@cnaf.infn.it_ with subject _Account at CNAF_, including the credentials and the instructions to log on the CNAF gateway host.
 In the following, when you see `student`, replace it with your personal account.